elclanrs/jquery.columns/README.md

 # jquery.columns

-jquery.columns extends the native jQuery css method to parse [viewport relative units](http://www.w3.org/TR/css3-values/#viewport-relative-lengths
+jquery.columns extends the native jQuery css method to be able parse [viewport relative units](http://www.w3.org/TR/css3-values/#viewport-relative-lengths
 ) (vh & vw only) and provides a method to quickly create reponsive layouts.

 ### How to use it: